The Challenges of IT Modernization & FITARA

 To realize the best results towards IT Modernization efforts and optimize FITARA scores, Agency leaders need a big picture view of how their integrated plans are tracking and driving world-class execution.

-With “Integrated Plan Management”, any organization can realize success and achieve their desired outcomes.
+With “Integrated Plan Management”, any organization can realize success and achieve its desired outcomes.
 Here’s how other agency leaders have leveraged Integrated Plan Management:

 - Clearly aligned initiatives that ensure the right people are focused on the right things